cyclr/docs/pages/connector-authentication/Boulevard.md

 To obtain these values, go to the **Manage Apps** page in the Boulevard developer portal.
 For more information, contact your Boulevard account manager.

 >  **Note**: To gain access to a business's data, an admin at the business needs to install your application.
 To allow them to do this, you need to provide them with your **Application ID**.
-You can see your application ID on the **Manage Appls** page in the Boulevard developer portal.
+You can see your application ID on the **Manage Apps** page in the Boulevard developer portal.

 1. Provide your **Application ID** to the business admin.